AJGP > Reviewers > Author guidelines

 2.6 Research articles

-- Word limit – Qualitative and mixed methods research articles 3000 words maximum; all others 2000 words maximum, excluding abstract, tables, boxes, figures, checklist and references
+• Word limit –2000 words maximum, excluding abstract, tables, boxes, figures, checklist and references

-- Human Research Ethics Committee (HREC) documentation – mandatory requirement except for systematic reviews and meta-analyses
+• Human Research Ethics Committee (HREC) documentation – mandatory requirement except for systematic reviews, meta-analyses and other audit/data analyses that do not require HREC approval by the relevant health service.

 2.6.1 Qualitative research

-- The document tabulating your response to each of the standards is to be uploaded as a stand-alone document and not to be included in other documentation or the manuscript.
+• The document tabulating your response to each of the standards is to be uploaded to ScholarOne as a stand-alone document and not to be included in other documentation or the manuscript.

 2.6.2 Protocol research